Herbert Read: Poetry

-Read's conception of poetry was influenced by his mentors T. E. Hulme, F. S. Flint, Marianne Moore, W. C. Williams, believing "true poetry was never speech but always a song", quoted with the rest of his definition 'What is a Poem' in his 1926 essay of that name (in his Endword to his Collected Poems of 1966).
+Read's conception of poetry was influenced by his mentors T. E. Hulme, F. S. Flint, Marianne Moore and W. C. Williams, believing "true poetry was never speech but always a song", quoted with the rest of his definition 'What is a Poem' in his 1926 essay of that name (in his endword to his Collected Poems of 1966).

-Read's 'Phases of English Poetry' was an evolutionary study seeking to answer metaphysical rather than pragmatic questions.
+Read's Phases of English Poetry was an evolutionary study seeking to answer metaphysical rather than pragmatic questions.

-Read's definitive guide to poetry however, was his 'Form in Modern Poetry' which he published in 1932.
-In 1951 A. S. Collins the literary critic said of Read: "In his poetry he burnt the white ecstasy of intellect, terse poetry of austere beauty retaining much of his earliest Imagist style."
-This style was evident in Read's earliest collection Eclogues 1914-18.
+Read's definitive guide to poetry however, was his Form in Modern Poetry, which he published in 1932.
+In 1951, literary critic A. S. Collins said of Read: "In his poetry he burnt the white ecstasy of intellect, terse poetry of austere beauty retaining much of his earliest Imagist style."
+This style was evident in Read's earliest collection, Eclogues 1914-18.